Interfaces [Beta]

 Object types are concrete; they have schemas defined by shared or local properties, are backed by datasets containing property values, and can be instantiated as objects.

-By contrast, interfaces are abstract; they have schemas defined by only shared properties, are not backed by datasets, and cannot be instantiated.
+By contrast, interfaces are abstract; they have schemas defined by only shared properties, are not backed by datasets, and cannot be instantiated directly, they must be instantiated as a specific object type.

 Stylistically, interfaces are visually distinguished from object types in the platform by having dashed lines around their icons.